cloudfoundry/php-buildpack/docs/config.md

 As mentioned in the chart above, PHP extensions can easily be enabled by setting the `PHP_EXTENSIONS` or `ZEND_EXTENSIONS` option in `.bp-config/options.json`.
 This option allows you to make sure that any of the bundled PHP extensions are installed and configured for your environment.

+### PHP Modules

-In addition to this, there are a few special extensions that can be installed this way.
-This includes `cli`, `fpm`, `cgi` and `pear`.
-These are not PHP extensions, but additional PHP binaries that can be installed.
+In addition to extensions, there are a few PHP modules that can be installed.
+These are parts of the traditional PHP install that have been split out into their own download to decrease the size of the binaries used by the build pack by default.
+If you need one of these you can manually install the module by adding it to the `PHP_MODULES` list.

+The list of available modules includes `cli`, `fpm`, `cgi` and `pear`.
 The first one, `cli`, will install the `php` and `phar` binaries, the second, `fpm`, will install the PHP-FPM binary, the third, `cgi`, will install the `php-cgi` binary and the fourth, `pear`, will install PHP's Pear script and associated libraries.

 In most cases, manually selecting one of these four special modules is not necessary.
 For example, the build pack will install the `cli` module when you push a stand alone application and it will install the `fpm` module when you run a web application.
 Currently the build pack will not install the `cgi` module or `pear`.
 If you need one of these, you'll have to instruct the build pack to install it.